Latest Black Friday Statistics 2025

 Global online Black Friday

-Cyber Week sales also broke records with $314.9 billion worldwide, up 6% from the previous year.
+Cyber Week sales are also projected to reach $334 billion worldwide, up 6.07% from the previous year.

 Thanksgiving contributed significantly to this trend, with online sales totaling $33.6 billion, also up 6% from the previous year.